fsenf/SynSatiPy/docs/Installation_on_Levante.md

 If all tests run successfully than the installation procedure went well up to this point.

-## Step III: Setting up a Dedicated Jupyter Kernel
+## Step IV: Setting up a Dedicated Jupyter Kernel

 This is a bit tricky because we need to use python from our env, but jupyter from the base conda.